Leibele Waldman: Biography

 Waldman initiated a series of recordings, produced by Moses Asch, and issued on his label, ASCH Records.
 Waldman later recorded for Stinson, Disc, Banner, and following the second world war, RCA Victor.
 In the 1950s Waldman recorded for ABC and later for a private label, MALOH Records.
 During most of these years, he recorded with Oscar Julius as his conductor and Abraham Ellstein as his accompanist.

 While still a young man, Waldman concertized with the renowned cantor Zavel Kwartin (in his eighties at the time) and Yossele Rosenblatt.
 In fact, Rosenblatt shared the stage with Waldman during his final concert in the United States before his death in Palestine in 1933.

-Leibele Waldman died on August 28, 1969, two months past his 62nd birthday, and was buried at Beth David cemetery, Long Island, New York.
+Leibele Waldman died on August 28, 1969.

 Legacy

 In the words of Waldman's son Harvey: